memosasoft/fake-news-detector/README.md

 Next step is running more tests to see if the concept works.

-Then we need to find more lists and maybe other tools like an API that can give  us clues to identify if a specific website is an authority in the matter or just making up some news.
+Then we need to find more lists and maybe other tools like an API that can give  us clues im discovering fake news.

 I don't have all the answers but I am willing to code.
 It is a complicated problem and we may be limited on what can be done.

-API
+API may be a solution

 I found two API that can make the project work.